Top Democrats pull out of White House meeting after Trump attack

 By The Associated Press

-WASHINGTON — Congress' top Democratic leaders abruptly pulled out of a planned meeting Tuesday with President Donald Trump after he attacked them on Twitter, casting doubt on the prospects for a quick agreement to avert a government shutdown at the end of next week.
+WASHINGTON — Congress' top Democratic leaders abruptly pulled out of a planned meeting Tuesday with President Donald Trump after he attacked them on Twitter.

 Schumer and Pelosi shot back by canceling the afternoon White House meeting and asking instead for immediate talks with top Republican leaders in Congress.

-Note: This article was published today at 10:39 a.m.
-Updated today at 1:25 p.m.